wearespindle/django-logical-perms/docs/basic.rst

         (self, user, obj=None)``

 .. note::
-    Class-based permissions can't automatically register themselves.
-They will need to be manually registered in order to be available to ``user.has_perm()``.
-Registering a permission is simple:
+    Class-based permissions won't automatically register themselves.
+It's best practice to manually register an instance of the class-based permission with `default_storage.register`.
+An example is included below.
     ::

         from django_logical_perms.storages import default_storage